 The higher heat setting turns off automatically in 1 or 1.5 hours, and a lower heat setting keeps on for 9 hours or so.

-In conclusion, it’s super-easy to cook with induction.
+In conclusion, How to Cook on Induction Cooktop, it’s super-easy to cook with induction.
 Just use it the right way, as said in this short post.

 Follow the safety tips.
 Use different cooking modes mentioned above!
 Clean and store the induction cooktop well after use.